m-avagyan/math/README.md

 - Run the `math.sh` script: `./math.sh`
 - Follow the prompts to enter a mathematical expression.
-- For expressions with decimal numbers, enter the desired scale.
 - The result of the calculation will be displayed.

 ## License